Header Text

 You will find information on the team, on the services in our church and on our support for all in the community at the key points in their lives, by scrolling through the following pages.
 The calendar of services and the notice pages, which are regularly up-dated, are a good first point of reference.

-The Bible readings are – Deuteronomy 30: verses 9 to 14, Colossians 1: verses 1 to 14 and Luke 10: verses 25 to 37.
-The psalm is 25: verses I to 10 – Unto thee, O Lord, will I lift up my soul; the writer of the psalm puts his trust in God for His mercy and loving kindness.
+The Bible readings are – Genesis 18: verses 20 to 32, Colossians 2: verses 6 to 15 and Luke 11: verses 1 to 13.
+The psalm is 138 – I will give thanks to thee, O Lord, with my whole heart; the writer of the psalm praises God for His greatness and for His mercy and loving kindness.

 Footer Text